Climate Commitments: Key Learnings from the 2021 Proxy Season and Implications for Canadian Companies

 Hugessen has completed its annual review of the 2021 TSX60 proxy circulars, and we are pleased to share key findings on pay levels, pay design, regulatory updates and Say-on-Pay results.
 This year’s review has provided specific thoughts and considerations around COVID-19 actions on executive pay in Canada and other emerging trends this proxy season.
-Please click above for the recording and download the TSX60 slides here and the full briefing here.
+Please click above for the webinar recording, download the TSX60 slides here and the full briefing here.

 Deloitte and Hugessen have teamed up to present two webinars on the new stock option taxation rules.
 The first webinar is high level and is a good general information session and the second webinar is more technical in nature.